jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 *(NB: Signal cannot display chat history from before you joined, due to its cryptographic protocol.)*

 * [JWA Announcements](https://signal.group/#CjQKIA9LUxuzRjiImriCzuLFQ2gtLQ7F5Zzut_11RrYqlZYcEhBfREi9xBUBjAzFlS7gZ7ZM): Low-volume administrative posts and updates.
-* [Organizing Group Chat](https://signal.group/#CjQKIPuBz1rZK3in9h_NKCWeHFswRV0f23ZebaZnh_6Exg6gEhAEeE8AMe2MY05FPjJzap8t): Union Business happens here.
-No Managers Allowed, per [National Labor Relations Act of 1935 as amended.](https://www.law.cornell.edu/uscode/text/29/chapter-7/subchapter-II).
+* Organizing Group Chat: *By invitation.* Union Business happens here.
+No Managers Allowed.
 Representatives from both UE and CWA/CBB are present.
 * There are other chats for locations and specific topics.
 Ask when you get in, or topics may be redirected there.

 See also [how to do group-calls in Signal](https://support.signal.org/hc/en-us/articles/360052977792-Group-Calling-Voice-or-Video).